-The Workload Measurement System (WMS) for Health Information Management/Registration Services was originally developed by Health Canada.
-Since the formation of the MIS Group, and subsequently the Canadian Institute for Health Information in 1994, the WMS was incorporated into the MIS Guidelines.
+The MIS Standards were adopted by the Newfoundland and Labrador Department of Health and Community Services in 1992.
+Provincial reporting requirements were developed based on the national reporting requirements, with customization as required to meet local information needs.
+The Workload Measurement System (WMS) for Health Information Management (HIM)/Registration Services was originally developed by Health Canada.
+Since the formation of the MIS Group, and subsequently the Canadian Institute for Health Information in 1994, the WMS was incorporated into the MIS Standards.
 It provides key workload and related statistics for inclusion in indicator analysis.
-CIHI periodically updates the MIS Guidelines, and related WMS, but does not plan to continue to support the WMS for Health Information Management at this time.
+CIHI periodically updates the MIS Standards, and related WMS, but does not plan to continue to support the WMS for Health Information Management at this time.

-The Provincial Health Information Management/Registration MIS Committee recognized the need to revise the current Health Records WMS to reflect expanded roles of staff and the highly technical environment in which they work.
-No WMS exists in the current MIS Guidelines for Registration Services; rather key staff activity statistics are recorded instead.
-Therefore, to achieve a comprehensive and standardized WMS for Health Information Management services in the province, the national Health Information Management WMS was adapted in 1999 to meet local needs, yet be consistent with national reporting guidelines.
-In 2002, a significant revision was undertaken to improve the accuracy and comprehensiveness of the WMS.
-In addition, common principles were applied and a new WMS was developed for Registration services.
+In January 1997, the Provincial Health Information Services/Registration MIS Committee was formed.
+The group's membership is comprised of directors and managers of the full scope of HIM and registration functions within the regional health authorities (RHAs) and an MIS Consultant from the NL Centre for Health Information.
+Its mandate was to facilitate implementation and use of the MIS Standards by health information management and registration services in our province, particularly the workload measurement system.
+It recognized the need to revise the Health Records WMS to reflect expanded roles of staff and the modern technical environment in which they worked.
+No WMS existed in the MIS Standards for Registration Services, instead key staff activity statistics were recorded.
+Therefore, to achieve a comprehensive and standardized WMS for health information services in the province, the national Health Records WMS was adapted in 1999 to meet local needs, yet be consistent with national reporting guidelines.
+In 2002, a significant revision was undertaken to improve the accuracy and comprehensiveness of the WMS which was published in 2005.
+In addition, common principles were applied and a new WMS was developed for registration services.

-This reference guide has been developed to assist Health Information Management/Registration staff to implement the MIS Guidelines within their facilities, including the WMS, in accordance with the MIS Guidelines principles, yet customized for provincial use.
-By doing so, health information management /registration services will improve the accuracy and comparability of data available for internal and external use.
-Health Information Management/Registration services recording WMS data currently are expected to make necessary revisions to their data collection processes for April 1, 2005.
+Despite efforts to develop and implement a workload measurement system since 2005, little progress was made due to resource constraints, competing priorities and frequent organizational changes.
+The need for this information has not diminished over the past decade.
+The Committee continues, as outlined in the terms of reference found in Appendix A, and undertook an initiative to update the WMS for relevance today.
+As a result, a review and update of the HIM and Registration WMSs was undertaken in 2013 and completed in 2015.
+This reference guide has been developed to assist health information services and registration staff implement the MIS Standards within their facilities, including the WMS, in accordance with the MIS Standards principles, yet customized for provincial use.
+By doing so, health information management and registration services will improve the accuracy and comparability of data available for internal and external use.

+Health information management and registration services recording WMS data currently are expected to make necessary revisions to their data collection processes for April 1, 2016.
 Other services are expected to begin the implementation process by that date, recognizing completion will take many months.